 Master of Science in Marriage, Family and Child Therapy

-A master's degree program in marriage and family therapy can prepare students to assist individuals and families through emotional and psychological difficulties.
-Programs typically offer a wide scope of knowledge in mental health issues that could affect families, including drug abuse, alcoholism and sexual dysfunction.
-Students can train to become competent therapists who can assist their patients in relating to members of their families.
-Graduates can become qualified to work with children and adults both individually and in the context of the family dynamic in a wide array of settings including schools, clinics, private practices, foster care centers and government agencies, though licensure as a psychologist would require one to hold a doctorate.
+A master's degree program in marriage and family therapy prepares students to assist individuals and families through emotional and psychological difficulties.
+Programs offer a wide scope of instruction in mental health issues that could affect families, including drug abuse, alcoholism and sexual dysfunction.
+Students are trained to become competent therapists who assist their patients in relating to members of their families.
+Courses within the program include:

 - Theories of personality

 Graduates work with children and adults both individually and in the context of the family dynamic in a wide array of settings including schools, clinics, private practices, foster care centers and government agencies.
 In addition, graduates are eligible to take state license exams to become licensed counselors or therapists.
 Counselors and therapists are hired in private practices, non-profit organizations, government sponsored clinics or institutions.
 Some possible job titles could include: